You are currently viewing 10 Affordable Hotels in Belfast that are Worth Staying In

 One of the bedrooms at the beautiful Europa Hotel.
 Photo: Tourism Ireland.

-From the hotel’s grand entrance and winding staircase lined with photos from the hotel’s colorful past to its comfortable bedrooms, this hotel is a bit more expensive than others in the city at approximately $147 per night, but still totally worth it.
+From the hotel’s grand entrance and winding staircase lined with photos from the hotel’s colorful past to its comfortable bedrooms, this hotel, which celebrated its 50th anniversary in 2021, is a bit more expensive than others in the city.

 Be sure to visit the first-floor Piano Bar, a popular meeting place since 1971.